Exercise 1

 names(0):

 We saw that the rownames of the object were Ensembl IDs.
-However, for most purposes it’s easier to have gene symbols.
-Therefore, we replace the ensembl IDs, with the symbols stored in rowData:
+However, it’s more convenient to have gene symbols.
+Therefore, we replace the Ensembl IDs, with the symbols stored in rowData (making sure to keep the ensembl ID if these are not unique):

-To get a visual overview of what part of the slide is covered with spots we can use ggspavis::plotVisium.
+To get a visual overview the slide we can use ggspavis::plotVisium.
 First without spots:

 plotVisium(spe, spots = FALSE)